Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 As assign-once properties are implemented with delegation, they do not expose a backing field for injection frameworks to target.
-Luckily, most DI frameworks support injection through methods as well, so they inject to the generated setter of the property.
+Luckily, most DI frameworks support injection through methods as well, so they could inject through the generated setter of the property.

 However, because of the current defaulting rule for annotation application, one cannot apply annotations to a delegated property without specifying a use-site target explicitly.